microsoft/playwright/docs/src/api/params.md

 ## screenshot-option-scale
 - `scale` <[ScreenshotScale]<"css"|"device">>

 When set to `"css"`, screenshot will have a single pixel per each css pixel on the page.
 For high-dpi devices, this will keep screenshots small.
 Using `"device"` option will produce a single pixel per each device pixel, so screenhots of high-dpi devices will be twice as large or even larger.

 Defaults to `"device"`.

+## screenshot-option-scale-default-css
+- `scale` <[ScreenshotScale]<"css"|"device">>

+When set to `"css"`, screenshot will have a single pixel per each css pixel on the page.
+For high-dpi devices, this will keep screenshots small.
+Using `"device"` option will produce a single pixel per each device pixel, so screenhots of high-dpi devices will be twice as large or even larger.

+Defaults to `"css"`.

 ## screenshot-option-caret
 - `caret` <[ScreenshotCaret]<"hide"|"initial">>